andreykaipov/.obj-as-halfedge/README.md

 ------------
 This small project was an open-ended assignment for a Computer Graphics course at FIU.
 It verifies the discrete Gauss-Bonnet theorem for surfaces described by `.obj` files by parsing them into a half-edge data structure.

 This script supports `.obj` files with faces containing an arbitrary amount of sides, and also supports files containing named groups via `o` or `g` tags.
-Texture and normal indices for vertices are fine as they are ignored.
+Texture and normal indices for vertices are also fine as they are ignored.

 These [notes](http://courses.cms.caltech.edu/cs171/assignments-2014/hw5/hw5-html/cs171hw5.html#x1-80006) helped a lot.